easingslider/easing-slider/readme.txt

 7. A preview of a slider.
 This is how is should appear on your WordPress site (may differ based on your settings).

 == Changelog ==

+= 3.0.0 =
+* A complete internal rebuild, now fully compatible with current versions of WordPress and those coming in the future.
+Marks the start of a new product direction for Easing Slider, and a renewed committment to continued development!

 = 2.2.1.1 =
 * Fixed “Maximum call stack exceeded” bug encountered when displaying multiple sliders on a single page.